 Calculate the open voltage which will be the thevenin theorem.

 For the 10Ω resistor,since it is an open-circuit,thus no current flows through it.
-The voltage across it zero
+The voltage across it is zero.
+The thevenin voltage will the voltage in R50 because it is connected in parallel with R10.

 Since the 20Ω and 50Ω resistors are connected in series,the same current flows through each of the resistors.

-Short Voltage Sources and calculate the Open Circuit Resistance.
+Short the Voltage Sources and calculate the Open Circuit Resistance.
 This is the Thevenin Resistance (R TH ).
+We start the calculation from the direction of the arrow.

 It is very clear that the 10Ω resistor is in series with a parallel connection of 20Ω and 50Ω resistor.
 I.e 10Ω+ (20Ω ll 50Ω)…(ll means parallel with)